 If your relative with dementia is not yet taking medications for behaviors, consider these tips:

 - Start keeping a journal and learn to identify triggers of difficult behaviors.
 You will need to observe the person carefully.
 Your journaling will come in handy later if you start medications, as this will help you monitor for benefit and side-effects.

 - Ask your doctor to help assess for pain and/or constipation.
 Consider a trial of scheduled acetaminophen, and see if this helps.
 (For more on acetaminophen, see How to Choose the Safest Over-the-Counter Painkiller for Seniors.)

-- If the person is often very agitated, or very paranoid, or if otherwise the behavioral symptoms are causing significant distress to the older person or to caregivers, it’s often reasonable to try an antipsychotic.
+- If the person is often very agitated, aggressive, or paranoid, or if otherwise the behavioral symptoms are causing significant distress to the older person or to caregivers, it’s often reasonable to try an antipsychotic.

 - Be sure to discuss the increased risk of stroke and death with the doctor and among family members.
 This can be a reasonable risk to accept, but it’s essential to be informed before proceeding.

 - It’s best to start with the lowest dose possible.

 - If there have been visual hallucinations or other signs of possible Lewy-Body dementia, quetiapine is usually the safest first choice to manage sundowning or other difficult behaviors.